 - What to do with your ethnicity data once you’ve downloaded it

-Props for 23 and Me: I really respect 23 and Me for allowing its users to download this data – such an amazing tool and wonderful information to have access to.
-If you didn’t test with 23 and Me, it’s probably worth doing a test only to get access to this data (though you’ll learn other cool things about your ancestry, too)
+I really respect 23 and Me for allowing its users to download this data – such an interesting tool and wonderful information to have access to.
+If you didn’t test with 23 and Me, it’s probably worth doing a test only to get access to this data (though you’ll learn other cool things about your ancestry, too).

 Why you should download your 23 and Me Ancestry composition ethnicity data

-While it’s wonderful to look at a pie chart or a list of percentages related to our “ethnicity”, wouldn’t it be great if you could access information that could help you figure out exactly where those ethnicity percentages may have come from?
+It’s wonderful to look at a pie chart and maps or a list of percentages related to our “ethnicity”, but wouldn’t it be great if you could access information that could help you figure out exactly where those ethnicity percentages may have come from?
 This is exactly the type of thing that you could learn from downloading your data.